What happens in heart block?

 This happens when there’s a delay or block in the electrical impulses travelling between your atria and your ventricles.
 Your atria are the top chambers of your heart and your ventricles are the bottom chambers.
 Sometimes AV heart block can be mild and you might not know you have it, but it can be more serious and cause symptoms.
 It’s categorised into three levels.

-- First-degree – the electrical signals are slowed as they pass through the AV node.
-This rarely causes any symptoms.
+- First-degree – this rarely causes any symptoms.

-Whether or not you have any symptoms from heart block depends on the type of heart block you have and how severe it is.
-If heart block has caused your heart rate to slow down (especially if it's less than 40 beats per minute), you may:
+Whether you have any symptoms from heart block depends on the type of heart block you have, and how serious it is.

 - feel short of breath